-The success of digital marketing does not require any assurance from the fortunetellers, it is all evident in the data.
+The success of digital marketing does not require any assurance from the fortune tellers, it is all evident in the data.
 All you may need is a reliable source and some help from an advertising agency.
-One of the recent Infographic from MDG Advertising highlights the five latest data-driven trends of the Internet that are playing a crucial role in shaping up the industry.
-Besides, it is important for marketers to pay attention to these trends to reach the potential customers and generate convincing ROI for investment.
+One of the recent Infographic from MDG Advertising highlights the five latest data-driven trends of the state of the Internet that are playing a crucial role in shaping up the industry.
+Besides, it is important for marketers to pay attention to these trends to reach the potential customers and generate convincing ROI for the investment.

 Focus on Mobile Advertising

 Mobile accounts for 24% of the time internet users spend on social media.
 This is quite an impressive considering the growth of mobile, especially smartphone, has been meteoric in the recent few years.
 In contrast, marketers are spending only 8% of the total ad spend on mobile advertising.
 The gap is disappointing as quite a large part of the market remain untapped and.
 The significance of the gap could be well understood with the fact that it is $25 billion worth opportunity in the US alone.

 The impact of mobile on social media could be understood with the growth of Facebook mobile users and the share of revenue coming from mobile.
 The number of Mobile Daily Active Users has already surpassed 844 million, which amounts to 60% of the total user base.
 In Q2 2015, Mobile advertising had constituted nearly three-fourth (76%) of the total advertising revenue of Facebook.

 These figures clearly indicate the growing impact of mobile on social media advertising.
 It is high time for marketers to focus on mobile and social media; for sure, these are the new age revenue generators.